A Tale of Two Motorcycle Accidents: Lessons on Uninsured and Underinsured Insurance Motorist Coverage

 The stolen car that caused the crash did not have any insurance that would apply, so Danny’s only avenue of compensation was his own uninsured motorist (UM) policy.

-The Lance Andrew Law motorcycle accident lawyers in Salt Lake City were proud to represent Danny in obtaining the full uninsured motorist insurance Danny had purchased.
+The Lance Bingham Law motorcycle accident lawyers in Salt Lake City were proud to represent Danny in obtaining the full uninsured motorist insurance Danny had purchased.
 Fortunately for Danny, he had planned ahead before ever getting on his bike to purchase good insurance that protected him and not just other drivers.

 John was also an avid motorcyclist, and, like Danny, was hit by a car while traveling through an intersection, when an elderly driver turned left in front of him—one of the most common scenarios in motorcycle/automobile crashes.
 John suffered significant head and orthopedic injuries, including a serious traumatic brain injury, many broken bones, and other lasting and life-altering injuries.
 He too incurred hundreds of thousands of dollars in medical bills, and because of his severe injuries, 31-year-old John may never able to work again.

 John, like Danny, knew and followed the rules of the road and wore protective equipment to keep himself safe.
 But John’s legal case—and, consequently, his post-crash life—was significantly different than Danny’s.
 Although John had purchased $100,000.00 in liability insurance coverage on his motorcycle, the insurance company had sneakily convinced John to completely waive UIM coverage by telling him he could save money on the cost of his insurance policy.
 What they didn’t tell him is that he was only saving a couple dollars a month, and he was actually buying better insurance for someone he hurt than he was buying for himself!

 Sadly, many insurance companies do this to motorcyclists when they sell them insurance policies to reduce their exposure in case their motorcyclist insured is involved in an accident with an underinsured motorist.